 Officers must review each form individually to determine where to send notices or secure identity documents issued from an adjudication of that form.
 Officers should not rely on addresses contained in prior filings, including any prior [Form G-28](#) where representation does not extend to other forms, when sending notices related to forms filed with, or after, the [8 U.S.C.
-1367](#) filing.
-This guidance applies to both the primary forms that are protected by [8 U.S.C.
-1367](#), as well as any related or subsequent forms or requests submitted by a protected person, such as an Application for Employment Authorization ([Form I-765](#)), Application to Replace Permanent Resident Card ([Form I-90](#)), or [Form N-400](#).
+1367](#) initiating benefit request.
+This guidance applies to both the primary forms that are protected by 8 U.S.C.
+1367, as well as any related or subsequent forms or requests submitted by a protected alien, such as an Application for Employment Authorization ([Form I-765](#)), Application to Replace Permanent Resident Card ([Form I-90](#)), or [Form N-400](#).

-When adjudicating benefit requests filed by or for the protected person before the [8 U.S.C.
-1367](#) protections applied, officers should review the immigration records to determine if the person filed a request for an address change.^[31] In general, officers should use the preferred mailing address listed on the individual's benefit form under adjudication for notices, correspondence, or secure identity documents related to that form unless the person has changed their address for that specific form with USCIS or an exception to the policy applies.
+When adjudicating benefit requests filed by or for the protected alien before the [8 U.S.C.
+1367](#) protections applied, officers should review the immigration records to determine if the alien filed a request for an address change.[42]
+In general, officers should use the preferred mailing address listed on the alien's pre-1367 protections form for notices, correspondence, or secure identity documents related to that form unless the alien has changed his or her address for that specific form with USCIS or an exception to the policy applies.

-There are certain exceptions to this policy, such as when the underlying basis for an Application to Register Permanent Residence or Adjust Status ([Form I-485](#)), is changed from a [Form I-130](#) to a Petition for Amerasian, Widow(er), or Special Immigrant ([Form I-360](#)), filed as a VAWA self-petition.
+There are certain exceptions to this policy, such as when the underlying basis for an Application to Register Permanent Residence or Adjust Status ([Form I-485](#)), is changed from a [Form I-130](#) to a [Form I-360](#), filed as a VAWA self-petition.
 USCIS changes the mailing address of the pending ancillary forms, such as the [Form I-765](#) and Application for Travel Documents, Parole Documents, and Arrival/Departure Records ([Form I-131](#)) to the safe mailing address on the VAWA self-petition.
 USCIS changes the mailing address on the Form I-485 to the safe mailing address on the VAWA self-petition after approval of the petition.